davefowler/baked/src/starter/pages/about.md

 ---
 title: About Me
 ---
-Tell us a little about yourself!
+Tell us a little about yourself.